Miadsrv/FrequencyConstrainedUC/README.md

 putclose fgrb;
 *$offtext
 ```
-- The python code that is used to train each constraint is included in "training" folder.
+- The dataset and the python code that is used to train each constraint is included in "training" folder.

 ## Contact
 > Feel free to contact msarvarizadeh@comillas.edu with any sort of questions or feedback!